-Entry Fees – For most USSSA events, teams may pay their entry fees online at www.usssa.com (which would include an additional convenience fee) or they can enter a tournament by phone or email and bring the entry fee with them at the tournament check-in.
+Entry Fees – For all USSSA events, teams may pay their entry fees online at www.usssa.com (which would include an additional convenience fee) or in the main office.
 Any pre-paid entry fee will not be refunded if a team withdraws from a tournament after the schedule for that event has been posted on the Sportsplex website.
 If a team has not yet paid its entry fee, but withdraws from an event after the schedule has been posted, it will be required to pre-pay for any future event entered that season.

 Fields – The Sportsplex has 17 fields, grassed with Tifway 419 Bermuda on all outfields and on 13 of the infields.
 Two of the infields in Complex A and two infields in Complex D are dirt.
 The facility has already been honored twice by the Tennessee Turfgrass Association for “Best Municipal Sports Fields” in the state.
 Many teams tell us they are the best fields they have seen among the various places they go.

-Forfeited Games – Any team that forfeits a game to another will be considered the loser of that game by a fixed 7-0 score.
+Forfeited Games – Any team that forfeits a game to another will be considered the loser of that game.
 A pre-game forfeit will be allowed only in the event of a team not being able to field enough players to compete in the scheduled game.
-A game forfeited during play because of a rule violation will be recorded as a 7-0 win for the non-penalized team.
+A game forfeited during play because of a rule violation will be recorded as a win for the non-penalized team; a final score will be determined in the fairest way possible regarding runs allowed averages from other games (this may vary according to specific circumstances).
 A team will not be allowed to forfeit a game as a means to save its pitching for future games in the tournament.

 Game Baseballs – Each team must supply two baseballs at the beginning of each game.
 The Sportsplex recognizes any brand of official baseball.
 Baseballs designed for use in pitching machines are not acceptable.
-USSSA Baseballs are preferred for USSSA events and are available for purchase in Complex A and B Gift Shops.
+USSSA Baseballs are strongly preferred (and may be required in certain instances) for USSSA events and are available for purchase in Complex A and D Gift Shops.

 Gate Admissions – All City of Jackson tournament events will have an admission charge for all persons aged 6 years and over.
 Children aged 5 or younger and players in uniform will always be admitted free.
 Gate fees may vary depending on the type of event.
 Adult weekend passes are available for events that run Friday-Sunday.
 There are no gate refunds at any time; if there is a chance that play will not take place because of potential inclement weather, please do not purchase an admission until you are certain that play has been verified.

-Gift Shops – Complex A and B has its own gift shop, featuring a variety of items unique to this area.
+Gift Shops – Complexes A and D have their own gift shops, featuring a variety of items unique to this area.
 Virtually any item related to baseball or softball is available, as well as clothing items from Southern Couture, Simply Southern and others.

 Grilling/Tailgating – There is no grilling or tailgating allowed on Sportsplex property.
 We will be glad to provide directions to nearby parks that allow grilling.